-- Investigate options for recruiting additional people, particularly younger members of the community, for organising events, services, Heritage Open Day events, new high level commercial partnerships, such as with tour companies who visit the Moor, and for general fundraising - Investigate closer links with other local organisations like Dartmoor Prison Museum and Dartmoor National Park - Investigate potential for scheduled cleaning days and sorting through vestry - Review church web page to ensure clear directions, access and parking information is available for all visitors - Consider means for increasing additional public interest, footfall and consequent donations - Speak to the Estate Officer about adding a hook to hold back the inner porch door. - Contact the visitor centres and check whether they still have keys for the church, and whether they would be willing to display some leaflets or information on their noticeboard for the church. - Investigate what other local and national organisations and coach companies bring tour groups to Princetown, particularly any with American tourists, and see if any would be interested in tours of the church. - Approach relevant special interest groups (Princetown History Society, Tavistock Heritage Group and Moorland Guides) and see if any members are interested in getting involved or finding out more. - Investigate possibility of one or two more church services a year - Review methods for promoting church to historical, archaeological or ecological societies, and inclusion in local heritage trails or walking/cycling routes. - Consider potential for introduction of venue to prospective new participants for events, hires, group visits etc - Investigate whether it is possible to obtain a CCT noticeboard and insert and what permissions would be required - Investigate musicians, artists, theatre companies or poets who might wish to use the church - Review methods for promoting church to location agents, wedding companies etc - Discuss potential for regular church related features, parish newsletter and inclusion of church updates in parish council meetings - Check to see if CCT have copies of the graveyard leaflet (printed or electronically)
+- Investigate options for recruiting additional people, particularly younger members of the community, for organising events, services, Heritage Open Day events, new high level commercial partnerships, such as with tour companies who visit the Moor, and for general fundraising - Investigate closer links with other local organisations like Dartmoor Prison Museum and Dartmoor National Park - Consider means for increasing additional public interest, footfall and consequent donations - Speak to the Estate Officer about adding a hook to hold back the inner porch door. - Contact the visitor centres and check whether they still have keys for the church, and whether they would be willing to display some leaflets or information on their noticeboard for the church. - Investigate what other local and national organisations and coach companies bring tour groups to Princetown, particularly any with American tourists, and see if any would be interested in tours of the church. - Approach relevant special interest groups (Princetown History Society, Tavistock Heritage Group and Moorland Guides) and see if any members are interested in getting involved or finding out more. - Investigate possibility of one or two more church services a year - Review methods for promoting church to historical, archaeological or ecological societies, and inclusion in local heritage trails or walking/cycling routes. - Consider potential for introduction of venue to prospective new participants for events, hires, group visits etc - Investigate whether it is possible to obtain a CCT noticeboard and insert and what permissions would be required - Investigate musicians, artists, theatre companies or poets who might wish to use the church - Review methods for promoting church to location agents, wedding companies etc - Discuss potential for regular church related features, parish newsletter and inclusion of church updates in parish council meetings - Check to see if CCT have copies of the graveyard leaflet (printed or electronically)